 You'll answer questions until you get one wrong, so you could very well running the board and increasing your points total.
 You can also challenge your opponents in head-to-head battles of wits or chat with your friends and challenge them to games of mental fortitude.

-Snappy Word is a lot like Letter Zap but with a simpler interface and only four letters at a time.
+Snappy Word has a simple interface and only features four letters at a time.
 Play to make as many words as you can in 30 seconds or pick up your phone and play the same way or play until you make a mistake, with no time limit.
 There's also an iMessage app that lets you challenge friends to unscramble words.

 Every time a game ends, you'll get kicked out of the app on your Apple Watch so that it can refresh (I guess?).
 If you're looking for another fun, wordy time-waster, Snappy Word is great, and it's free.